 What if my title has no dialogue?

 If a title contains no dialogue or has extended scenes with no spoken content, captions should include a description of the foreground or background audio elements.
 Extended silent scenes should be captioned with [no audio].
+For background music, if the music is instrumental (no lyrics), use descriptive words [in brackets] to accurately convey the mood and tempo of music.
+If music contains lyrics, caption the lyrics verbatim.
+The lyrics should be introduced with the name of the artist and the title in brackets.
+In the event that lyrics are unclear or in another language, use a descriptive caption to indicate that to the viewer.

 All captions files must conform to match the video source.